thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 }
 ```

-You may think this is an odd way to declare a method.
-Why not simply use a `class`?
+_"What an odd way to declare a method"_, you might say.
+Why not simply use the `class` keyword?

 Because JavaScript is constantly evolving.
-At the time this library was written, there were no such thing as classes, it was only introduced in 2015.
+At the time this library was written, there were no such thing as classes (as well as `const` and `let`), it was only introduced in 2015.
 So we had to create classes by using **constructor functions**.

-However, functions being functions, it's not efficient to put all methods inside a constructor function.
-In fact, methods would be created at each instanciation.
-That's why there is a `prototype` property inside every function: **by putting a method in the `prototype` property, you share it across all instances of your function.** Thus, when you'll call it on a function instance, it will lookup first in the function if the property exists and then in the `prototype` if such a property doesn't exist.
-Check out [this resource](https://tylermcginnis.com/beginners-guide-to-javascript-prototype/) to learn more about prototypes.
+But, functions being functions, it's not efficient to put all methods inside a constructor function.
+That would mean that every function inside the constructor function would be created at each instanciation!

+That's why there is a `prototype` property inside every function: **by putting a method in the `prototype` property, you share it across all instances of your function.** Check out [this resource](https://tylermcginnis.com/beginners-guide-to-javascript-prototype/) to learn more about prototypes.

-By the way, classes in JavaScript are **constructor functions.** Go ahead and define a `class`, you'll see its type is `Function`.
+By the way, classes in JavaScript are also **constructor functions.** Go ahead and define a `class`, you'll see its type is `Function`.
 Interesting, isn't it?

 ## Extend

 The most attentives of you will think _"But what if our `phrases` object has inner objects?
-Does that mean that `t` will return an object and not a string?"_.
+I don't see how `t` handles the nested objects?
+It only transforms the phrase if the type of the phrase is a string, right?"_

 That's a legit question.
-As said in the recap, Polyglot handles nested `phrases` objects, so don't worry about it.
-In fact, `extend` processes recursively all the keys in the object passed as an argument and put them in the internal `phrases` object, **no matter how deep they are.** The nested keys are concatenated with the corresponding key which is one level above them using the dot notation.
+As said in the recap, Polyglot handles nested `phrases` objects.
+Under the hood, It uses the `extend` method to add new phrases to the instance.
+This method processes recursively all the keys in the object passed as an argument and put them at the root level of the internal `phrases` object.
+Each nested key is concatenated with the one that's one level above it using the dot notation.

 ```js
 var forEach = require('for-each')